Effects of dynamical friction on perturbations for evolving dark energy: Theoretical models of friction

-In this system, a test particle experiences a gravitational field which consists of a part associated to the smooth global mass distribution and a stochastic one which originates from the particle number fluctuations and giving rise to a frictional force $-\eta\mathbf{v}$ where $\eta$ is the dynamical friction coefficient and $\mathbf{v}$ the macroscopic velocity.
+In a scenario with hierarchical structure formation, structures of size $R$ form around the local maxima of the primordial density field smoothed over a scale of size $R$ \cite{Bardeen1986,Bond1988,Colafrancesco1989}\footnote{The peaks represent the fluctuations with positive density contrast in a Gaussian random field.
+Their properties can be calculated analytically following the theory of Gaussian random fields as outlined in the seminal work of \cite{Bardeen1986}.
+We note, however, that many works showed the development of non-Gaussianity during the early evolution of cosmic structures \cite{Fry1982,Fry1984,Fry1985,Fry1986,Bernardeau1992}.
+The Gaussian approximation is thus a very useful starting point to achieve analytical results which allow progressing in the subject and a clear understanding of the underlying physics.}.
+In this system, a test particle experiences a gravitational field which consists of a part associated with the smooth global mass distribution and a stochastic one which originates from the particle number fluctuations and gives rise to a frictional force $-\eta\mathbf{v}$ where $\eta$ is the dynamical friction coefficient and $\mathbf{v}$ the macroscopic velocity.

-Following \cite{AntonuccioDelogu1994}, one can show that the peaks of the local density field with central height $\nu\ge\nu_{\rm c}$, with $\nu_{\rm c}$ a critical threshold, contribute to the dynamical friction.
-The number of these objects can be calculated under the condition that the peak radius $r_{\rm pk}(\nu\ge\nu_{\rm c})$ is negligible with respect to the average peak separation $n_{\rm a}(\nu\ge\nu_{\rm c})^{-1/3}$.

-The values for $\nu_{\rm c}$ and the spectral moments will depend on the particular cosmological model considered, and the precise value of the spectral moments depend on the filtering scale $R$.
-Here we do not pretend to derive exact values for the quantities above for every individual model we investigate in this work.
-Our aim is merely to estimate the order of magnitude of the relevant quantities, in particular the dynamical friction coefficient $\eta$ and understand how this parameter impacts the evolution of linear and nonlinear structures in $\Lambda$CDM and dark energy models.